ByThePeople/ForThePeople/technical-requirements.md

 * aboutus (/aboutus)
 * reps (/reps)

-Home view includes a form with a textbox input for entering voter's address and a submit button.
+Home view includes a form with a textbox input to entering voter's address and a submit button.
 Includes hamburger nav that pops up link to '/aboutus' view.
 Turns into static nav bar when screen size larger than 640.

 AboutUs view shows nav also and our team's members names, bios, and photos.